Rose Parade: Recent parades

 Featured in the 2014 parade were 45 floats, including new floats from eHarmony, K9s4COPS, Public Storage ("Adventures In Space") and SeaWorld.
 Actor, director, writer, producer Garry Marshall played the role of "director" on Burbank's "Lights...camera...action!" float.
 KC and the Sunshine Band were featured on Stella Rosa Wine's "Stellabrate Good Times" float.
 Performing on the e-Harmony float was Natalie Cole, singing "This Will Be".
 NBC's The Voice joined this parade too, along with Daryl Hall and the Harlem Globetrotters.
 The AIDS Healthcare Foundation float ("Living the Dream: Love Is the Best Protection") featured a wedding of a California couple, Aubrey Loots and Danny Leclair; some people called for a boycott of the parade as the couple are actually both men.
 Nancy O'Dell, along with Jonathan and Drew Scott (of the Property Brothers) co-hosted the parade.

 The 2015 parade had 41 floats.
 New participants were ABC's The Bachelor, American Armenian Rose Float Association, Kiehl's Since 1851, Northwestern Mutual, United Sikh Mission, and Zappos.com.

 The 2016 parade featured 44 floats, 19 equestrian units, and 20 marching bands.
 New participants were Los Angeles Lakers, City of Irvine Chamber of Commerce, South Dakota Tourism, the California Milk Advisory Board, PBS (featuring Downton Abbey), and Union Bank.
 It marked the end of Bob Eubanks and Stephanie Edwards's participation in the parade for local television station KTLA.
 Singpoli Group's float "Marco Polo East Meets West", constructed by float builder Paradiso was judged as the sweepstakes winner, the "Most beautiful entry in the Parade with outstanding floral presentation and design."

 The 2020 Rose Parade featured 40 floats, 17 equestrian units with over 450 horses, and 20 marching bands.
 The Co-Grand Marshals of the parade were gymnast Laurie Hernández, actress and singer Rita Moreno, and actress Gina Torres.

-The 2022 parade featured 18 equestrian units, 20 marching bands, and 43 floats in addition to the special units.
+The 2022 parade featured 43 floats, 18 equestrian units, and 20 marching bands in addition to the special units.
 The grand marshal was actor LeVar Burton.

+The 2023 parade's grand marshal was politician Gabby Giffords.